ellevi81/everything-has-a-beginning/README.md

 i will create few scipts to practice my skills.

+mark with :) every complete task. (the script has to work perfectly)

 1. Create a program that calculates the average of a list of numbers.
 2. Create a program that converts a given temperature in degrees Celsius to degrees Fahrenheit.